bpfman/bpfman/docs/getting-started/building-bpfman.md

     ([kubernetes/kubernetes#112597](https://github.com/kubernetes/kubernetes/pull/112597))
     that addresses a gRPC Protocol Error that was seen in the CSI client code and it doesn't appear to have been backported.
-    It is recommended to install kind v0.20.0 or later.
+    kind v0.20.0 or later is recommended.

 If the following error is seen, it means there is an older version of Kubernetes running and it needs to be upgraded.